lagom-QB/Hitch-Hiker-s-Travel-Guide/README.md

 # Hitch-Hiker's-Travel-Guide
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-## Introduction

-When making short (and sometimes spontaneous trips) what are the main things we should consider? 💭

-I think the hitch-hiker has to consider 5 main things:
-  - 🚍 Transportation.
-  - 🏚️ Lodging.
-  - 🥖 Food (🛍️ Groceries or 🥡 Restaurants ).
-  - 🌦️ Weather.
-  - 👮 Safety.
-___

 ## Goal 🥇
 Provide a quick summary with which the traveller can make fast and effective decisions during travels.